-November is the month of Thanksgiving, the time when most families reflect on all the things they are thankful for — good health, a place to call home, and the loved ones they break bread with.
+November is the time when most families reflect on all the things they are thankful for—good health, a place to call home, and the loved ones they break bread with.
 As we age, gratitude becomes easier to understand and appreciate because we better understand what it is to go without, and life has given us enough rain to allow us to marvel at rainbows.
 For young children, however, gratitude is not always inherent.
 Are your children thankful for what they do have?
 Sure, they are!
-But, most children who are well cared for have their needs met by others and have rarely had to go without.
+But most children who are well cared for have their needs met by others and have rarely had to go without.
 It can be difficult for you, as the parent, to ride the line between offering a good life and spoiling.
 Not to fret, gratitude can be instilled without having to withhold from your child or prematurely expose them to the ugliness of the world.
-Join us in today’s post as we discuss a few things you can do to help your children learn gratefulness and instill deeper meaning in the Thanksgiving holiday.
+Join us in today’s post as we discuss a few things you can do to help your children learn gratefulness.

 Celebrate Giving to Others